How Much Does a Lawn Sprinkler System Cost?

 Better Lawn Health

 Regular watering helps grass grow strong, making it more resistant to damage from drought and disease.
-Reseeding or overseeding a lawn runs between $411 and $1,554, so it makes good sense to take steps to ensure the grass receives the correct amount of water.
+Reseeding or overseeding a lawn runs between $0.09 and $0.18 per square foot, so it makes good sense for a homeowner to take steps to ensure the grass receives the correct amount of water.
 The average lawn needs about 1 inch of water per week—too little water and the grass can become thin and patchy.
 Too much water and grass roots develop just beneath the soil’s surface, rather than digging deep, which weakens the grass.

-Sprinkler System Cost: DIY vs. Hiring a Professional
+Sprinkler System Installation: DIY vs. Hiring a Professional

-Homeowners can save money by installing their own sprinkler systems, but this is a labor-intensive project that can be difficult to do without the right equipment, such as a trencher to help dig the rows for installing the pipes.
+Homeowners can save money by installing their own sprinkler systems, and it may seem simple enough after looking up “how to install a sprinkler system” online.
+But this is a labor-intensive project that can be difficult to do without the right equipment, such as a trencher to help dig the rows for installing the pipes.
 The horizontal lines in an underground system are typically installed about 6 to 12 inches below grade.

-While it can cost approximately $50 to $100 per hour for professional installation, if trouble arises later, such as a leak in the lines, the company may warranty its work and return and make sprinkler system repair without charging.
+While professional sprinkler system installation costs $50 to $100 per hour, if trouble arises later, such as a leak in the lines, the company may warrant its work and return and make sprinkler system repair without charging.